About this policy

 You may also ask us to restrict processing your personal information where you believe it is unlawful for us to do so, you have objected to its use and our investigation is pending, or you require us to keep it in connection with legal proceedings.
 In these situations we may only process your personal information whilst its processing is restricted if we have your consent or are legally permitted to do so; for example, for storage purposes, to protect the rights of another individual or company, or in connection with legal proceedings.

 Transferring your personal information in a structured data file (‘data portability’)

 Where we rely on your consent as the legal basis for processing your personal information, or need to process it in connection with a contract we've entered into with you (as set out in the section 'How we use your personal data' on how we use your personal information), you may ask us for a copy of that information in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine-readable form, such as a CSV file.

 You can ask us to send your personal information directly to another service provider, and we will do so if this is technically possible.
 We may not provide you with a copy of your personal information if this concerns other individuals or we have another lawful reason to withhold that information.

 If you wish to exercise any of the rights set out above, please contact:

-Head of Records and Archives, Records and Archives Department, BMA House, Tavistock Square, London, WC1H 9JP.
+Records Officer, Technology Services Department, BMA House, Tavistock Square, London, WC1H 9JP.
 Email: [email protected]